Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 Welcome to “The Elements of Being” podcast, where I dissect and explore the minds and habits of psychologists, filmmakers, writers, and industry icons.
-Essentially, we learn what makes them flip the switch to achieve great feats, goals, and milestones…and a chance to geek out over the psychology behind human behavior.
+Essentially, we learn what makes them flip the switch to achieve incredible feats, goals, and milestones — and a chance to geek out on the psychology behind human behavior.

 Specifically, I examine the mental and emotional narratives and processes that have steered intriguing professionals and people from all walks of life.
-Each episode is also a glimpse into the trends and patterns of human behavior and the underlying influences that navigate us into different directions.
-Whether we primarily focus on the environment or the unconscious, guests share insights, thought-provoking lessons, the nuances of creativity, and the elements of being….us (and the very factors that who we are).
+Each episode is also a glimpse into the trends and patterns of human behavior and the underlying influences that guide us in different directions.
+Whether we primarily focus on the environment or the unconscious, guests share insights, thought-provoking lessons, the nuances of creativity, and the elements of being… us (and the very factors that make up who we are).

-Today’s focus is global warming and the consequences on our health and communities.
-I interview the Vice President of Operations & Engagement at Project Drawdown, Crystal Chissell.
+Today’s focus is on global warming and the consequences on our health and communities.
+I interview Crystal Chissell, Vice President of Operations & Engagement at Project Drawdown.
 She draws on her deep experience and interdisciplinary background in local and state government, law, business, and social equity to build effective systems and operating infrastructure.
-Crystal also leads the cultivation of strategic partnerships and networks the foster public engagement to move the world toward climate solutions.
+Crystal also leads the cultivation of strategic partnerships and networks that foster public engagement to advance climate solutions.
 She speaks publicly about climate solutions and serves as an expert resource for news media, interest groups, and advocacy organizations.

 The Elements of Being Podcast with Michael Moody: Discussing the Drawdown Framework for Climate Solutions with Crystal Chissell